Villa Grabau in San Pancrazio

 It is thanks to the passion of Carolina and to the exchanges with the Botanical Garden of Lucca that the park was enriched with so many botanical rarities still present today.

 Carolina's sister, Costanza, had married Baron Wilhelm Hüffer, a wealthy businessman who lived with his wife in Rome, Paris and Lucca, where they had bought the adjacent Villa Diodati.
 His brother, Carlo Luigi, known as Lodovico, lived in the family villa in Palmata: a cultured and refined man, he was an esteemed painter and friend of many "Macchiaioli".

 Carlo Grabau's father, a wealthy banker and shipowner, originally from Hamburg, had moved to Livorno in the very early years of the 1800 to follow his business and as Consul General of the North Sea Anseatic cities at the Grand Duke of Tuscany.

 In Italy he met and married Enrichetta Inghirami, of an ancient patrician family from Volterra.

 The Schwartzes had no children and the villa was inherited by Carolina's nephew, Marcello Grabau, married to Francesca Cenami Spada, of the important aristocratic family of Lucca.

 Services: wedding locations and events in Tuscany

-The Villa and the Park can be visited all year round; the Limonaia and the villa, besides the gardens, can be rented for events, weddings and ceremonies.
+The Villa and the Park can be visited all year round; the Limonaia and the villa, in addition to the gardens, can be rented for events, weddings, ceremonies.